Blind sheikh detained in Central Darfur

 Koran class in El Waha, near El Fasher, North Darfur (File photo: Mohamed Yousif Adam/Unamid)

-El Shafee Abdallah, the coordinator of displaced camps in Central Darfur, told Dabanga radio that a security force arrested the sheikh from his house and took him to their offices.
+El Shafee Abdallah, the coordinator of displaced camps in Central Darfur, told Radio Dabanga that a security force seized the sheikh from his house and took him to their offices.

-Abdallah explained that Sheikh Younis, a blind, prominent cleric who is over 60 years old, has a Koran School in Zalingei.
+Sheikh Younis, a blind, prominent cleric who is over 60 years old, has a Koran School in Zalingei.
+He is known as an outspoken criticaster of the El Bashir regime.

-He said that Sheikh Younis always stood with the concerns of the Sudanese people, especially the displaced.
-He condemned the arrest of the activist cleric and called for his release and held the security services and the state responsible for any harm afflicting him.
+Abdallah explained that Sheikh Younis always stands with the concerns of the Sudanese people, especially the displaced.
+Condemning the detention of the activist cleric, he said he holds the National Intelligence and Security Service (NISS) and the Sudanese state responsible for any harm afflicting him.

-Two people were wounded by gunfire by militiamen in an attack on the villages of Dubo El Omda in Tawila locality in North Darfur.
+Two people were wounded by gunfire by militiamen in an attack on the village of Dubo El Omda in Tawila in North Darfur.

-People told Radio Dabanga that the attack was carried out by a group of militias in two Land Cruisers, and on motorcycles, camels and horses.
+People told Radio Dabanga that the attack was carried out by groups of gunmen in two Land Cruisers, on motorcycles, camels and horses.

-They said that at around 8 am on Tuesday the gunmen fired the densely populated villages of Dubo El Omda, wounding Hamdallah Yousif Hamid and Ibrahim Ishag Younis.
-They then stormed the villages and seized about 400 cows and left the area.
+They said that at around 8 am on Tuesday, the gunmen fired at the densely populated Dubo El Omda, wounding Hamdallah Yousef and Ibrahim Ishag.
+They then stormed the village, seized about 400 cows and left the area.